Food Relationship

 6. Find Sugar Alternatives

-Instead of habitually reaching for the white refined sugar in your tea or golden syrup for your porridge to satisfy sweet cravings, choose other options that include less simple sugars and may not trigger your blood glucose level as much.
+Instead of habitually reaching for the white refined sugar in your tea or golden syrup for your porridge to satisfy cravings, choose other options that include less simple sugars and may not trigger your blood glucose level as much.

 Keep in mind that there are ~60 legal names for sugar allowed on the label in the UK alone.
 So also watch out for hidden sugars that may sneak into what looks like “healthy food options”.